 Completed COVID-19 Vaccine Exemption Forms and any supporting documentation must be uploaded to the Magnus Health Portal for review by Salem Health Services.

-Instructions for How to Upload COVID-19 Vaccine Records to Magnus Portal
+Instructions for How to Upload COVID-19 Immunization Records to Magnus Portal

 What if I cannot obtain the COVID-19 vaccine(s) prior to arriving on campus?